SouthPoleTelescope/slacklogging/README.md

 We have a modified captive version of this module which is installed locally within the slacklogging folder.
 I've edited it to do some light preprocessing to make the rendering of the HTML easier.

-`slacklogger` takes care of the installation and setup.
+`slacklogger.sh` takes care of the installation and setup.

 slack-export-viewer